drivly/roadmap.do/README.md

 - pkg.do
 - [pipe.do](https://pipe.do) - Unix Pipes in the Cloud
 - [queue.do](https://queue.do) - FIFO (First-In First-Out) Queue
+- [snake.case.do](https://snake.case.do) - Convert Text and JSON Object Keys to snake_case
 - [stacks.do](https://stacks.do) - LIFO (Last-In First-Out) Stack
 - repo.do
 - rewrites.do